☝️sTokens in Symbiosis

 Thus, when sending 1 WETH on Ethereum, we would expect to receive 1 WETH on Arbitrum in an ideal world without transaction fees or varying exchange rates.
 However, in reality, the amount received will likely be slightly less than the amount sent.

-Symbiosis uses Boba BNB as a service blockchain: the Symbiosis contracts with mint-burn logic and Symbiosis Octopools are located on that blockchain.
+Symbiosis uses Boba BNB as its host chain: the Symbiosis contracts with mint-burn logic and Symbiosis Octopools are located on that blockchain.

 sTokens are used for technical purposes only, and end-users cannot trade sTokens, although they can receive sTokens when adding/removing liquidity to/from Symbiosis Octopool.